pengtaoxie/pengtaoxie.github.io/index.md

 [Curriculum Vitae](/CV-xie-ucsd.pdf)

-## I am looking for highly motivated postdocs, phd students, and master students from both ECE and CSE departments.
+## I am looking for highly motivated postdocs, phd students, and master students.
 I also have openings for summer research interns and visiting scholars/students.

 ## News
 * 2019/9/10.
 Our work on specific and shared causal relation modeling is accepted by NeurIPS 2019.